kosmag/flink-cep-examples/article.md

 ### Kosma Grochowski
 My goal is to create a comprehensive review of available options when dealing with Complex Event Processing using Apache Flink.
 We will be building a simple proof-of-concept solution for an example use case.

-The codebase for examples is provided at the following link -> TODO
+The codebase for examples is provided at [GitHub](https://github.com/kosmag/flink-cep-examples).
 ## Overview
 ### Complex Event Processing (CEP)
 The term "complex event processing" defines methods of analyzing pattern relationships between streamed events.
 When done in real-time, it can provide advanced insights further into the data processing system.

-Among many industries in which complex event processing has found widespread use, there is the financial sector, IoT and real-time marketing
+There are numerous industries in which complex event processing has found widespread use, financial sector, IoT and Telco to name a few.
+Those uses include real-time marketing, fraud and anomalies detection and a variety of other business automation cases.

 ### Flink
 Flink is a promising framework to combat the subject of complex event processing.
 It supports low-latency stream processing.
-I recommend [Flink docs](https://ci.apache.org/projects/flink/flink-docs-release-1.10/) as the best way to learn more about the project - they're very well written and cover both high-level concepts and concrete API calls.
+I recommend [Flink docs](https://ci.apache.org/projects/flink/flink-docs-stable/) as the best way to learn more about the project - they're very well written and cover both high-level concepts and concrete API calls.

 Complex events may be processed in Flink using several different approaches, three of which I'll cover moving forwards: